New York City Civilian Complaint Review Board: History

 Even though it has only existed in its current form for a little over a decade, the conception of a board delegated power to investigate complaints about potential police misconduct predates the administration of Robert Wagner, who was responsible for investing the nascent Civilian Complaint Review Board-which was then composed solely of three deputy police commissioners-with new powers in 1955.
 However, it remained a province of the NYPD, with all investigations being conducted by police officers, and their findings forwarded to the deputy commissioners for recommendation.
 Because the CCRB has no authority over the police they investigate, their recommendation(s) are at best a consideration and can't be used to define the fate of the accused officer.
 The Police Commissioner has final authority of the law.

 In the CCRB's Annual Report of 2017, the agency received 4,487 complaints from civilians in allegations of Force, Abuse of Authority, Discourtesy, or Offensive Language by members of the NYPD (a 5% increase since 2016).
 About 58% were allegations of abuse of authority (e.g. unlawful searches of premises, refusals to provide a name or shield number, and threats to arrest a civilian).
 Through the Data Transparency Initiative (DTI), they are making data (about the complaints and investigations) accessible.
 Due to body-worn cameras or video evidence, the CCRB was able to make definitive determination of complaints and allegations.
-As of 2018, the CCRB's chairman is Fred Davie.
+As of February, 2022, the CCRB's interim chair is Arva Rice.

 In 2020, ProPublica published a searchable database containing records of public allegations against police officers from the CCRB.